This article looks at eleven valuable health benefits of jogging that you may not know.

 Jogging is a moderate-impact exercise.

-It is more intense and it requires more muscle power and endurance than walking which is classed as low-impact, but less than running, which is high-impact.
+It is more intense, and it requires more muscle power and endurance than walking, which is low-impact, but less than running, which is high-impact.

 You will burn more calories running than jogging, and more calories jogging than walking.
 The exact number varies depending on several factors, including your weight, your speed, and terrain.